 You want to be as prepared as possible for your first meeting with a personal injury lawyer.
 Most initial consultations are a great opportunity to get an idea of how your attorney might handle your case.
 To give accurate feedback, your personal injury lawyers need all the information about your case you can offer.

 At Decof, Decof & Barry, our personal injury lawyers in Providence, RI hold in-person initial consultations with the lawyer that will handle your case.
 This page contains some suggestions to how to handle a meeting with a personal injury trial lawyer from our firm.
-We provide free initial consultations on the following areas of practice, among others:

 You should think of your initial consultation as similar to a job interview or a business meeting.
 You are interviewing this person for the position of your personal injury attorney, and your potential attorney is considering that position as well.
 Arrive on time, be courteous, and expect the same from the Providence, RI injury lawyers from our law firm.

 Most lawyers will begin by guiding the conversation to help discover important details about your life.
 Questioning then continues into the facts of your injury or loss, and the actions or inactions that caused it.
 If we believe we an help you, we will open a file and begin a thorough investigation or proceed directly with a lawsuit if appropriate.

 It is important to keep careful records prior to meeting with a Decof, Decof & Barry Providence, RI personal injury attorney, and you should bring those documents to your initial consultation.